tonerkayla94/MinecraftMod/ProgressCheck.md

 #### What problems, if any, have you encountered?

-## We have encountered some difficulty implementing the graphics into the framework and having it interaact with the player and game environment.
+## We have encountered some difficulty implementing the graphics into the framework and having it interact with the player and game environment.